bUnit-dev/bUnit/docs/site/docs/providing-input/configure-3rd-party-libs.md

 Similarly, if a root component is needed to provide cascading values to the 3rd party components, that is likely to be needed as well.
 See the <xref:passing-parameters-to-components#cascading-parameters-and-cascading-values> page for more on this.

-## bUnit Friendly 3rd Party Component Libraries
+## bUnit Friendly Component Libraries

 This section contains a table of 3rd party component libraries that are known to allow its users to test their components with bUnit.
 If addition setup or configuration is needed, a link is provided to the component library's own documentation, that shows how to test a component that uses components from the library.